 - Once sugar is completely melted, immediately add the butter.
 Be careful in this step because the caramel will bubble rapidly when the butter is added.

 - Stir the butter into the caramel until it is completely melted, about 2 minutes.
-If you notice the butter separating, remove from heat and vigorously whisk to combine it again.
-(If you’re nervous for splatter, wear kitchen gloves.)
+If you notice the butter separating or if the sugar clumped up, remove from heat and vigorously whisk to combine it again.
+(If you’re nervous for splatter, wear kitchen gloves.
+Keep whisking until it comes back together, even if it takes 3-4 minutes.
+It will eventually– just keep whisking.
+Return to heat when it’s combined again.)

 - Very slowly drizzle in 1/2 cup of heavy cream while stirring.
 Since the heavy cream is colder than the caramel, the mixture will rapidly bubble when added.
 Allow the mixture to boil for 1 minute.
 It will rise in the pan as it boils.